qossmic/deptrac/README.md

 If we remove the `use` statement and rerun deptrac, the violation will disappear.

-## Different layers and different views
+## Different Layers and Different Views

 In the example above we defined 3 different layers (*controller*, *repository* and *service*).
 Deptrac gives architects the power to define what kind of layers exist.